facontidavide/CPP_Optimizations_Diary/docs/2d_transforms.md

 ## 2D transforms

-Let's look at this code:
+Let's consider this code:

 ```c++
 double x1 = x*cos(ang) - y*sin(ang) + tx;
 double y1 = x*sin(ang) + y*cos(ang) + ty;
 ```

-People with a trained eye and a little of trigonometric background will immediately recognize this as an [affine transform of a 2D point], commonly used in computer graphics or robotics.
+People with a trained eye and a little of trigonometric background will immediately recognize the [affine transform of a 2D point], commonly used in computer graphics or robotics.

 Don't you see anything we can do better?
-Of course
+Of course:

 ```c++
 const double Cos = cos(angle);